Xon/XenForo2-WarningImprovements/upload/src/addons/SV/WarningImprovements/_no_upload/README.md

   - Affects Alerts and Warnings.
   - Does NOT change conversations.
 - Round up warning expiry time to the nearest hour to avoid confusion over delays caused by XenForo task system's hourly schedule.
 - Option to log a warning summary to a thread.
-Phrase: Warning_Summary_Message, can use BBCode
+Phrase: Warning_Summary.Message, can use BBCode
 - New Warning Action actions triggered for the last valid warning action:
   - Post a new thread.
-Phrases Warning_Thread_Message & Warning_Thread_Title, can use BBCode.
+Phrases Warning_Thread.Message & Warning_Thread.Title, can use BBCode.
   - Reply to an existing thread.
-Phrases Warning_Thread_Message, can use BBCode.
+Phrases Warning_Thread.Message, can use BBCode.

 New Permission to control if a user can see who warned them.
 - View Warning Issuer.